jlkansakar/damage-service/README.md

 ### API Documentation

-Once the server is running, you can access the API documentation at:
+Once the server is up and running, you can access the API documentation here:

 ```
 http://127.0.0.1:5000/apidocs/